Please contact us if you are unable to pay any money owed to the council - we may be able to help.

 - a one-off payment of £500 for help with maternity costs.

-Cambridgeshire County Council runs the Holiday Activities and Food (HAF) Programme through which eligible children can attend free holiday activities during the Easter school holidays.
+Cambridgeshire County Council runs the Holiday Activities and Food (HAF) Programme through which eligible children can attend free holiday activities during school holidays.

-Families in receipt of income-related free school meals can access a holiday scheme for up to 16 hours per child and will receive enriching experiences, a meal and snacks daily.
-Ukrainian and other refugee families can attend as well as families struggling financially.
+Families in receipt of income-related free school meals can access a holiday scheme for up to 64 hours (summer) or 16 hours (Christmas and Easter) per child and will receive enriching experiences, a meal and snacks daily.

 Cambridgeshire financial support scheme